Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 The CAD software previously used at Pyga presented several challenges.
 Making design changes to imported CAD models was difficult and time-consuming.
 Because Pyga manufactures bikes in a variety of frame sizes, designers need to quickly scale a design from one frame size to four, which often required starting from scratch for each frame.
 Assembly design was cumbersome, because the CAD package did not automatically update part interfaces when design changes were made.

-To overcome these inefficiencies and take advantage of new design possibilities, Pyga selected Solid Edge® software for computer-aided design (CAD), from product lifecycle management (PLM) specialist Siemens PLM Software.
+To overcome these inefficiencies and take advantage of new design possibilities, Pyga selected Solid Edge® software for computer-aided design (CAD), from product lifecycle management (PLM) specialist Siemens Digital Industries Software.

 “Solid Edge is a very intuitive and easy-to-use product compared to most other CAD software,” says Heiko Redecker, CAD designer at Pyga.
 “This makes it very quick to get used to its functionality and learn new features.
 It includes simple yet powerful surface design capabilities that are ideal for designing aesthetically pleasing consumer products.”

 The parametric design tools of Solid Edge are particularly useful for fast scaling of frame sizes, instead of creating new size models from scratch each time.
 Direct modeling powered by synchronous technology enables Pyga to quickly make changes to CAD models from any source, and the fast changes also help reduce prototyping time.
 With Solid Edge, designers can use assembly design sketches to define overall shapes and link part interfaces, enabling fast and easy design changes in a top-down approach.